 3. Can you identify actions to correct and prevent reoccurrence?

 This is the whole point of a CAPA process.
 Based on the investigation and evidence, you need to document the corrective steps that need to be taken to resolve the issue - and then what steps will need to be taken to prevent it from recurring.
-But these preventive steps are often the most complex and far reaching changes that needs to be made, as they often require fundamental alteration to established quality processes.
+But these preventive steps are often the most complex and far-reaching changes that need to be made, as they often require a fundamental alteration to established quality processes.
 Failing to take and document preventive action is an area where organisations often fall down, leading to a 483 letter.

 4. Verifying and/or validating the corrective and preventive action